videojs/eslint-config-videojs/README.md

 Because this project can cause builds to fail, we want to avoid any potentially breaking changes outside of major versions.
 As such, these rules will be followed:

 - Any change which is a loosening of a rule (an error becoming a warning or a rule being removed) can be released as a **patch**.
-These changes will not cause builds to fail that were previously passing.
+- Any change which is tightening a rule from off to warning can be released as a **minor**.
 - All other changes are considered **major**.

 This should allow common version ranges (`~` and `^`) to _never_ introduce a change that could break someone's build due to linter errors!